Ernest Ailred Worms: Death and legacy

+Linguist William B. McGregor, who translated Nekes & Worms' magnum opus Australian Languages, has also written about their respective contributions to Australian Aboriginal linguistics.
+In a chapter in the 2017 work German Ethnography in Australia edited by Nicolas Peterson and Anna Kenny, McGregor provides a detailed overview of Worms' work.
+He also provides a list and map of the areas and languages that Worms covered in his fieldwork, which include locations in every state and territory except Tasmania.
+His concerns about language extinction and loss of traditional knowledge meant that he left a legacy that helped to preserve them.
+McGregor gives a detailed analysis of what he sees as the value of Worms' work; he concludes that in anthropology, the main value is "descriptive and documentary", but he feels that the contribution of both Worms and Nekes to Aboriginal linguistics is more significant than Worms' anthropological contributions.

 Stolen bones

 In 1935 Worms came across the large body of an Aboriginal person wrapped for burial in bark and, as was a widespread custom, placed in the fork of a tree.
 He gathered the remains and dispatched them to Limburg.
 Worms was quite aware that he was violating the law against the unauthorised export of ethnological materials in doing so, and therefore requested anonymity.
 The remains, together with other skeletal material, was repatriated and restored to the Bardi Jawi, who laid them to rest in an offshore cave, in November 2015.